 Overnight at the Yanggakdo hotel.

-Group A train members and Group B depart at 10:25am.
-Group A train members will arrive in Beijing Railway Station at 9:00am on Saturday the 18th August.
+Group A & B train members depart at 10:25am.
+Group A train members will arrive in Beijing Railway Station at 9:00am on Sunday the 18th August.

 Group B continues on: